sunmer/checkra/README.md

 ## Key Features

 *   ✨ **AI Live Editor:** Instantly make, test and analyze UI & content changes using an intuitive AI sidebar – without leaving your own website.
 Say goodbye to slow PRs and clunky CMS workflows
-*   🚀 **Ship changes with one command:** Simply type `/publish` to generate a publicy shareable URL.
+*   🚀 **Ship changes with one command:** Simply type `/publish` to generate a publicly shareable URL, or `/save` to create a private draft.
 A/B tests and demos made easy
 *   📊 **Built-in Analytics:** Automatically track variant performance and get key stats directly from the AI sidebar for quick, data-driven decisions

 ## Use cases